 A car’s engine consists of many moving parts, and those parts need to be well-lubricated in order to do their job.
 Oil protects these parts, helping them to avoid wear and tear as they keep the engine running smoothly.
 Oil also helps to keep your engine’s temperature within parameters, allowing for it to run safely and more efficiently.
 However, various contaminants begin to build up in the oil over time, eventually requiring that you get it flushed out and replaced with fresh oil.

-Regular oil changes will help keep your car and its parts healthy for a longer period of time, but knowing which type of oil is best for your car can be just as important.
+You should be having your oil changed on a routine basis, as regular oil changes will help keep your car and its parts healthy for a longer period of time, but knowing which types of oil changes there are and knowing what oil is best for your car can be just as important.

 What Are the Different Types of Oil?

-There are four primary types of oil for your vehicle:
+There are four different types of oil changes for your vehicle are:

 - Conventional Oil – conventional oil is the cheapest option, and one of the most common.
 Derived from crude oil, it is usually used for older vehicles or simple engines.
 One of the downsides of conventional oil is that it is very susceptible to temperature fluctuations and it can easily gum up your engine.

 - Full Synthetic Oil – full synthetic oil doesn’t use petroleum, and instead opts for synthetic oil molecules.
 Although it is more expensive than conventional oil, it is much better for the vehicle, and can handle extreme temperatures with ease.